vana-com/vana-smart-contracts-internal/README.md

    These steps ensure that rewards can be claimed immediately and that there are sufficient tokens allocated for rewards.

-12. If you need to upgrade the `DataLiquidityPool` contract in the future, you can use the `dlp-upgrade.ts` script:
+12. If you need to upgrade the `DataLiquidityPool` contract in the future, you can use the `dlpOld-upgrade.ts` script:

 ```bash
 npx hardhat deploy --network satori --tags DLPUpgrade